seL4/rust-sel4/README.md

 Note that, for now, these crates depend on some patches to libsel4 which can be found at [coliasgroup/seL4:rust](https://gitlab.com/coliasgroup/seL4/-/tree/rust).

+This work is funded by the [seL4 Foundation](https://sel4.systems/Foundation/home.pml).

 ### Rendered rustdoc

 [https://coliasgroup.gitlab.io/rust-seL4-html/](https://coliasgroup.gitlab.io/rust-seL4-html/)